 What’s covered under a World Nomads plan?

-Sometimes during your trip, something happens that makes you change your itinerary or warrants your return home.
-Under the Trip Interruption benefit, you could get reimbursed for your pre-paid, non-refundable travel costs if you need to shorten your travels for a covered reason.
-Reimbursements are up to the maximum amount specified in your policy.
-You could also be covered for a one-way economy ticket home and any additional accommodation or local transportation expenses as a result of the interruption, up to a per-day limit.
+Sometimes during your trip, something unexpected happens that makes you change your itinerary or warrants your return home.
+Under the Trip Interruption benefit, you could get reimbursed for your pre-paid, non-refundable travel costs if you need to shorten your travels for a covered reason, up to the maximum amount specified in your policy.
+You could also be covered for additional transportation expenses, such as change fees charged by the airline or airfare to get you home.

-- The death of you, your travel companion or a covered family member
+- The death of you, your travel companion or an immediate family member.

-- An unannounced strike that puts a stop to travel services for at least 24 hours
+- An unannounced strike that causes complete cessation of travel services at your departure or destination.

-- Read the Trip Interruption section of your policy for more details and any accompanying conditions.
+Read the Trip Interruption section of your policy for more details.

 What if my flight is overbooked or cancelled due to staffing issues?

 Our policies don’t cover you in the event you can’t board your flight or you have been ‘bumped’ to another flight because it’s been overbooked.
 We also do not cover flight cancellations or delays due to airline or airport staffing issues.

 If you choose to purchase another flight with a different airline, be aware that your original airline carrier may not cover for these additional expenses.

 - First talk to your airline carrier about getting a new flight booked - either on another flight or with another airline.